sensu/sensu-go-workshop/lessons/operator/06/README.md

 - `is_incident`: only process warnings (`"status": 1`), critical (`"status": 2`), other (unknown or custom status), and resolution events.
 - `not_silenced`: prevents processing of events that include the `silenced` attribute.
 - `has_metrics`: only process events containing Sensu Metrics.

+Let's see how to use a built-in filter with a handler we configured in [Lesson 4](/lessons/operator/04/README.md#readme).

 1. Modify a handler configuration template to use a built-in filter.